DeepVoiceGamer/floe/README.md

 Floe is a conceptual system cockpit for NixOS.
 Browse and install packages, apply system templates, restructure your config, manage home-manager modules, update flake inputs, roll back generations, and generate bootable ISOs — all while watching your nix configuration update in real time.

+*This is a conceptual prototype.
+Do not use the nix configurations shown as reference — accuracy is not a guarantee.*

 **A proposed graphical system management interface for NixOS.**

 This repository contains a UI prototype.
 It is not a functioning application.
 It exists to demonstrate a vision clearly enough that people who can build it understand what it is trying to be.